 Kent State University – The Masters Degree at KSU is in Journalism and Mass Communication, but it focuses heavily on public relations work.
 This is a degree designed to prepare a student for a management job in the industry.

-Ashford University – This college offers a Bachelors program in Journalism , and also one in Communication Studies.
-Both programs share many classes in common, but remember that the Journalism courses will be more valuable when using your degree to get a job.
+Ashford University – This college offers a BA in Journalism and Mass Communication and a BA in Communication Studies.
+These programs have several courses that may be more valuable when using your degree to attract potential employers.

 Academy of Art University – For a change of pace, check out AAU,which offers one of the only degrees you can find in Fashion Journalism.
 This Bachelors degree program will focus on how to best work in and with the fashion industry in crafting your stories and presentations.